|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-One method of reducing the amount of energy storage required at wind and run-of-river generators is to sell part of their electricity output as interruptable power.
-Interruptable power is electricity that can displace a fossil fuel such as oil, gasoline, diesel fuel, propane, ethanol, natural gas, etc. For example, the electricity might be used for hybrid heating, for charging the batteries of a plug-in hybrid vehicle or for production of electrolytic hydrogen.
+One method of reducing the amount of energy storage required to support wind and run-of-river generators is to sell much of their electricity output as interruptable power.
+Interruptable power is electricity that can displace a fossil fuel such as oil, gasoline, diesel fuel, propane, natural gas, etc. For example, the interruptible electricity might be used for hybrid heating, for charging the batteries of a plug-in hybrid vehicle or for production of electrolytic hydrogen.
 Provided that the customer has a fully functional alternative fossil fueled energy system, then the electricity is interruptable.
-The IES is not as reliable like the UES but the IES provides electrical energy at a much lower cost per kWh.
+The IES is not reliable like the UES but the IES provides electrical energy at a much lower price per kWh.